.png)

 Certificate: The top-scoring 25% of participants will receive a Certificate of Distinction, the next top 40% will receive a Certificate of Merit.
 The remaining students will receive either a certificate of qualification or participation depending on their entry route.

-Medal: Each of the top 40 scorers receive a gold medal, the next 60 a silver medal and the next 100 a bronze medal.
+Medal: Medals are awarded based on the total score of Section B only.
+Each of the top 40 scorers receive a gold medal, the next 60 a silver medal and the next 100 a bronze medal.
 All medalists will also receive a book prize.